maia-s/anyhash/anyhash/README.md

-# Generic traits and tools for hashing
+# Traits and utilities for making hashes of any type

 This crate provides the [`Hash`], [`Hasher`] and [`BuildHasher`] traits, which are almost exactly like their counterparts in `core`/`std`, except that [`Hasher`] and [`BuildHasher`]